regimelab/notebooks/README.md

 Areas of Research
 -----------------

-(1) Non-parametric models offer the flexibility to learn and generate data distributions that have not occurred yet, but may occur.
-They can learn new distributions on the fly (now-casting) while simultaneously providing a quantity of uncertainty.
+I. Non-parametric models offer the flexibility to learn and generate data distributions that have not occurred yet, but may occur.
+They can learn new distributions on the fly while simultaneously providing a quantity of uncertainty.

-(2) Detecting regime shifts, including concept drift, dataset shift, distributional shift, higher moments and so on, is a worthy enterprise for the purpose of monitoring stability in production ML/data pipelines.
+II.
+Detecting regime shifts, including concept drift, dataset shift, distributional shift, higher moments and so on, is a worthy enterprise for the purpose of monitoring stability in production ML/data pipelines.
 Additionally, regime shifts are a feature of many natural and physical phenomena worth modeling in themselves.

+E.g.

 https://en.wikipedia.org/wiki/Regime_shift
 https://vectorinstitute.ai/responding-to-major-shifts-in-data-vector-industry-innovation-report-on-dataset-shift-project/
 https://www.beringclimate.noaa.gov/regimes/rodionov_overview.pdf

-(3) This all becomes useful in dealing with complex, risky phenomena that face us in the real world across many domains: the climate, supply chains, weather patterns, financial systems, healthcare (dynamic treatment regimes), economics.
+III.
+This becomes useful in dealing with complex, risky phenomena that face us in the real world across many domains: the climate, supply chains, weather patterns, financial systems, healthcare systems, and economics.

-(4) Sequential decision problems with uncertain outcomes and rewards don't require 'prediction' in the strictest sense, but decisions can still be optimized.
-This is central to successful business and operational planning, and risk management.
+IV.
+Sequential decision problems with uncertain outcomes and rewards don't always require or even allow for 'prediction' in the strictest sense, but decisions can still be optimized.
+This is central to successful business and operational planning, and risk management in a stochastic environment.

-(5) Causal theories involving data must be falsifiable and interpretable in the sense of Popper falsifiability or a Humean induction and the scientific method (causal ML research).
+V. Causal theories involving data must be falsifiable and interpretable in the sense of Popper falsifiability or a Humean induction and the scientific method.

-(6) I study Long memory/auto-correlation in data generating processes, stationarity, and ergodicity assumptions.
+VI.
+Long memory/auto-correlation in data generating processes, stationarity, and ergodicity assumptions.
 E.g. fractional Gaussian Noise & fractional Brownian Motion.

 <br/>